Costco Tri-Tip - Price, Slicing Tips + Super Tender Recipe

 The only major downside with purchasing steaks from Costco is that they are often mechanically or blade tenderized.

-This means that Costco tri-tip is punctured with sharp metal blades to make the meat more tender.
+This means that Costco tri-tip roast is punctured with sharp metal blades to make the meat more tender.

 Negatives of Costco's Mechanically Tenderized Tri-tip